 Receipt and Recordkeeping Requirements

 Each cardholder should maintain files by billing cycle.
-Included in each file should be original itemized receipts/invoices, PNC Bank statements (for billing cycles that had transaction activity), and the transaction summary log (TSL).
+Included in each file should be original itemized receipts/invoices, PNC Bank statements (for billing cycles that had transaction activity), and the completed, signed transaction summary log (TSL).

 For each purchase, the cardholder must request a receipt or confirmation of the order.
 All receipts/invoices must include the date of purchase, vendor name, the item(s) purchased, the unit price of each item, and the total amount of the order.
 The cardholder should retain all shipping documentation.